TykTechnologies/tyk/docs/plugins/debugging-go-plugins.md

 	build	vcs.modified=false
 ```

-It's typical that these options should match between the gateway binary and the plugin, and you can use the command for both binaries.
+These options should match between the Gateway binary and the plugin.
+You can use the command for both binaries and then compare the outputs.